 Whether it is someone’s first try at rehab or their tenth, Avenues Recovery Center at Bucks offers top-tier treatment and a community that cares.
 They provide a full continuum of care spanning detox, residential, day treatment (PHP), intensive outpatient (IOP), and outpatient programming, as well as medication-assisted treatment (MAT) and a close-knit alumni program.
 They work with all insurance plans and Medicaid to ensure that healing is affordable for everyone, and offer extended care options for as long as each client needs.

-At Avenues’ residential treatment center, every effort is made to ensure the client is well cared for, well nourished, and in a peaceful environment supporting recovery.
-Clients live in a pleasant, communal-style building with round-the-clock medical supervision.
-They share a bedroom and bathroom with one or two other people.
-Three meals and snacks are served daily, and clients have time to relax and socialize with fellow attendees.
-If someone has no way of getting to the facility, Avenues arranges safe transportation.
+At Avenues’ sober living, every effort is made to ensure the client is well cared for, well nourished, and in a peaceful environment supporting recovery.
+Clients live in gender-specific homes that support real-life skills and structure.
+They share a bedroom and bathroom with one or two other people, and build independence and cooperation by sharing shopping, cooking, and cleaning duties.
+If someone has no way of getting to treatment, Avenues arranges safe transportation.

 At Avenues, aftercare/discharge planning begins at intake.
 Throughout a client’s stay, the treatment and case management teams work together to create a realistic, sustainable aftercare plan that will help the client stay strong in their sobriety for years to come.
 Every client is set up with a primary care physician, therapist, housing (if necessary) and local support group before they are discharged.